francois2metz/node-spore/README.md

 ## Changelog

-* **0.0.1-dev**
+* **0.0.2**

   Middlewares are no more object but a function.

   Middlewares are also async.
-The third argument is a callback *next*.
+The third or second argument is a callback *next*.

+  Response middlewares can return a response object and break the chain.

   Added some middlewares (json, status, runtime and oauth1).

   Added *enable*, *enable_if* and *disable* methods.

   Create client with multiple spec file.

+  Added uri to request object.

+  Handle http error.

 * **0.0.1**